Drummond Home Page

-Unfortunately, when equipped with the treadle mechanism the machine suffered the loss of its flat belts, the drive being instead by a round leather "gut" rope passing around the lower flywheel and rising to turn a small pulley at the end of the drive shaft.
+Unfortunately, when fitted with the treadle mechanism, the machine suffered the loss of its flat belts, the drive being instead by a round leather "gut" rope passing around the lower flywheel and rising to turn a small pulley at the end of the drive shaft.
 Such a system would have seriously limited the transmission of power to the drill bit and must be imagined that few so equipped would have been sold.

 A very useful feature of the Drummond was that the whole head could be swung round the column to clear the table and so reach really large or awkwardly shaped jobs sitting on the floor.

-Fitted as part of the standard equipment was a drill chuck, this having a capacity of just 0.5" - a telling clue as to machine's limited working capacity
+Fitted as part of the standard equipment was a drill chuck, this having a capacity of just 0.5" - a telling clue as to the machine's limited working capacity

 Should any reader have a similar drill - or undiscovered literature about them - the writer would be very interested to hear from you.